RodrigoAlonso/PayPalTest/README.md

 # PayPal Challenge

-Challenge: given an array of integers and a target sum, find quadruplets whose sum equals the sum.
+Challenge: given an array of integers and a target sum, find quadruplets whose sum equals the target sum.

 Example: